Juneau, Alaska: Colleges and universities

 The University of Alaska Southeast is within the Auke Bay community along the shore of Auke Lake.
-Juneau-Douglas Community College, founded in 1956, and Southeastern Senior College, established in 1972, were merged in 1980 forming the University of Alaska Juneau.
+Juneau-Douglas Community College, founded in 1956, and Southeastern Senior College which was established in 1972, were merged in 1980 forming the University of Alaska Juneau.
 The university was restructured as the University of Alaska Southeast to include Ketchikan and Sitka campuses.
 The university offers undergraduate and graduate studies.
-The University of Alaska Fairbanks has a satellite campus in Juneau for marine studies, primarily graduate level.
+The University of Alaska Fairbanks has a satellite campus in Juneau for mainly graduate level students in marine studies.

 Transportation

 Juneau is not directly accessible by road, although there are road connections within the borough to rural areas.
-Glacier Highway section of Alaska Route 7 runs within Juneau.
+The Glacier Highway section of Alaska Route 7 is within Juneau.
 Primary access to the city is by air and sea.
 Cars and trucks are transported to and from Juneau by barge or the Alaska Marine Highway ferry system.

 Sea

-The state-owned ferry system is called the Alaska Marine Highway.
-The Southeast ferries connect Juneau with 13 other cities in Southeast Alaska and other destinations north via Whittier, as well as with the continental road system in Bellingham, Washington, and Prince Rupert, British Columbia.
-Going north, the ferries dock in Haines and Skagway connecting to the Alaska Highway via Whitehorse, Yukon.
-In addition to the traditional Alaska Marine Highway ferries, high-speed catamarans known as "Fast cats" connect Juneau with Haines and Skagway (91 mi) in half the time of the traditional ferries, needing around four hours' travel time.
+The state-owned ferry system is the Alaska Marine Highway.
+The ferries connect Juneau with 13 other cities in Southeast Alaska and other destinations north via Whittier, as well as with the continental road system in Bellingham, Washington and Prince Rupert, British Columbia.
+On the northern route the ferries dock in Haines and Skagway connecting to the Alaska Highway via Whitehorse, Yukon.
+In addition to the traditional Alaska Marine Highway ferries, high-speed catamarans known as "fast cats" connect Juneau with Haines and Skagway (91 mi) in two hours, about half the time of the traditional ferries travel time.

 Air

 Juneau International Airport serves the city and borough of Juneau.
-Alaska Airlines services the airport year round, operating upwards of 11 daily departures.
+Alaska Airlines services the airport year round, operating over 11 daily departures.
 Alaska Airlines serves Juneau and other Southeast Alaska villages via "Milk Run" flights which make multiple stops to and from Seattle or Anchorage.
-Alaska also connects Juneau to other cities in the country through connections in Seattle or Anchorage.
+It also connects Juneau to other cities in the country through connections in Seattle or Anchorage.

 In the summer, Delta Air Lines serves Juneau from its major West Coast hub in Seattle, providing global service to and from Southeast Alaska without having to switch air carriers.

-In the past, MarkAir and Western Airlines serviced Juneau.
+MarkAir and Western Airlines serviced Juneau in the past.
 Alaska Seaplanes and Ward Air offer charter seaplane service from the seaplane floatpond "runway" that runs parallel to the traditional tarmac.
 They offer service to the smaller villages in the surrounding area as well as flightseeing.

 Alaska Seaplanes, Harris Air, and Island Air Express provide FAA Part 135 scheduled commuter service to communities throughout Southeast Alaska.
 These trips are the only connections to the outside world for many of these villages.
 Alaska Seaplanes has restored scheduled international service to Juneau with 3 weekly trips to Whitehorse, Canada, while Ward Air provides unscheduled charter flights to Canada.